emidec/emidec.github.io/_pages/hiring.md

 We are paid and have some work all year round.
 The teaching terms are Oct-Dec and Jan-Mar.
 Between late Apr and early Jun there is an exam session for classes of both terms (although some classes are homework/project only).
 Jun-Sep is dedicated to master's projects supervision, although you can do that remotely.

-### 5. What is the Information Security (UCL ISec) group?
+### 5. What is the Information Security Research (UCL ISec) group?
 Is it like a department?
 You are the Head of Group, will you be, like, my boss?

 UCL's CS Department is huge (more than 100 academic staff according to [this list](https://www.ucl.ac.uk/computer-science/people/computer-science-academic-staff), which I don't even think is up to date).
 So, we are organized in about a dozen [research groups](https://www.ucl.ac.uk/computer-science/research/research-groups), which roughly reflect shared research interests.
 This helps (or at least is supposed to) scale up logistics.